Studies show that people who have mild cognitive impairment and high levels of anxiety are 135% more likely to develop Alzheimer’s disease.

 This new study adds to previous research that shows the importance of lifestyle choices and stress management in Alzheimer’s prevention.
 Learn more about this study and the effects of anxiety on the brain.

 Effects of Anxiety on the Brain

 The article, published in the American Journal of Geriatric Psychiatry evaluated 376 adults who had been diagnosed with MCI.
 They studied cognitive changes in participants every six months and found those participants who had severe anxiety were 135% more likely to develop Alzheimer’s disease.
 Those with mild anxiety were 33% more likely to develop Alzheimer’s, and those with moderate anxiety had an increased risk of 78%.

 “We cannot tell from this study whether interventions to reduce anxiety will also reduce risk of Alzheimer’s disease… we need future studies to answer this question.”

-Dr. Mah added, “I am hoping that people with MCI who are experiencing stress or anxiety but are not able to find the time, or are putting off, engaging in those lifestyle interventions like exercise will be more strongly motivated to do so as a result of our study’s findings”.
+Dr. Mah added, “I am hoping that people with MCI who are experiencing stress or anxiety but are… putting off engaging in lifestyle interventions like exercise, will be more strongly motivated to do so as a result of our study’s findings.”